Home Resources Technique & form Flinching in Archery: Causes, Effects & Fixes

 Use a Surprise Release

-The most effective way to eliminate archery flinching is to remove the ability to consciously time the shot.
-For compound archers, a resistance-activated release aid fires only when back tension reaches a set threshold, so the shot genuinely surprises you.
-For recurve archers, a clicker serves the same role: you release the instant you hear the click, leaving no window to anticipate and flinch.
+The most direct fix for flinching in archery is removing the ability to consciously time the shot.
+A resistance-activated release aid fires only when back tension reaches a set threshold, so the shot genuinely surprises you — eliminating the anticipation loop.
+For recurve archers, a clicker serves the same purpose: you release the instant you hear the click, leaving no window to flinch.

 Shoot Blank Bale

-Blank-bale practice — shooting at a plain butt from under five yards with no aiming — strips away the pressure of hitting a spot and retrains your body to feel correct form.
-Many archers shoot with their eyes closed during this drill to sharpen focus on muscle memory alone.
-Plan to spend several sessions here before reintroducing a target face.
+Blank-bale practice — shooting at a plain butt from under five yards with no aiming — strips away the pressure of hitting a spot and retrains muscle memory around correct form.
+Many archers close their eyes during this drill to sharpen feel.
+Plan several dedicated sessions before reintroducing a target face.
+For broader technique guidance, the beginner shooting tips on our blog cover complementary drills worth pairing with blank-bale work.

-Using a draw weight that is too heavy forces the archer to rush the shot, making a bow flinch almost inevitable.
-Dropping to a lighter draw weight reduces string force on the fingers and makes it easier to hold steady.
-Pair that with a deliberate follow-through — keeping the bow arm pressed toward the mark after the shot — and flinching in archery becomes far easier to correct.
+A draw weight that is too heavy forces you to rush the shot, making a bow flinch almost inevitable.
+Dropping to a lighter draw weight reduces string force and makes it easier to hold steady through the shot.
+Pair that with a deliberate follow-through — keeping the bow arm pressed toward the mark after release — and flinching in archery becomes significantly easier to correct.

 The four main bow types